secure-device-onboard/all-in-one-demo/container/overlay/README.md

 All-In-One demo provides REST interfaces, which allows All-In-One demo administrator to update the configuration parameters as well as upload/download vouchers and payload files.

+Following default credentials (username: 'aio', password: 'Sm9@wojk') are used for authenticated REST calls.

+***NOTE:*** This is an example implementation using simplified credentials.
+This must be changed while performing production deployment.

 While executing the REST calls, prefix http://{host-ip-address}:8080 to the REST APIs below.

 The REST calls can be executed through Postman or equivalent tools.

-- For the authenticated calls, we need to select password based authentication with default credentials (username: 'aio', password: 'Sm9@wojk').
+- For the authenticated calls, we need to select password based authentication with default credentials.
 - For body of the message, use 'Binary' format wherever we need to upload a file.

 | Operation | REST API                      | Auth?  | Description                                                                    |